Minor Injuries Management (SCQF level 11) CPD Award

 - Informed contemporary practice

-- You are required to be a first level registered nurse, working full-time or part-time in a general practice setting
+- You are required to be a first level nurse or an allied health professional, working full-time or part-time in a general practice or appropriate alternative setting.

 - You must meet the general entry requirements for postgraduate study, having previously attained a first degree, and have at least three years post-registration experience

-- All applicants need to evidence current registration with the Nursing and Midwifery Council (NMC) and confirm that suitable supervision arrangements are in place to meet the supervised practice learning requirement of 30 hours
+- All applicants need to evidence current registration with the Nursing & Midwifery Council (NMC) or the Health and Care Professions Council (HCPC), and confirm that suitable supervision arrangements are in place to meet the supervised practice learning requirement of 30 hours

 Minor injuries management (SCQF level 11) (20 credits)